Omar Bolden

-Omar Bolden (born December 20, 1988) is a former American football safety.
-He played college football for Arizona State University and was drafted by the Denver Broncos in the fourth round of the 2012 NFL Draft.
+Omar Bolden (born December 20, 1988) is an American former professional football safety who played in the National Football League (NFL).
+He played college football for the Arizona State Sun Devils and was selected by the Denver Broncos in the fourth round of the 2012 NFL draft.

-High school career
+Early life

 Bolden attended Colony High School in Ontario, California, where he starred at running back and defensive back.
 As a senior, he ran for 2,003 yards (143.1 yards per game) and 26 touchdowns and amassed over 2,500 all-purpose yards.
 On defense, he totaled 80 tackles, two blocked punts and one interception.
 Bolden was named CIF Central Division Most Valuable Player and the Inland Valley Player of the Year after leading Colony to its first CIF title in 2006.

 Bolden was first brought up to Varsity as a Freshman against Ontario High School to play running back.
 This game was played at Chaparral high school due to a massive fire that prevented any local games from being played.
 His first two carries of his high school career resulted in fumbles.

 Considered a four-star recruit by Rivals.com, Bolden was listed as the No. 7 all-purpose back recruit in the nation.
 He ran a 4.35 40-yard dash at the 2006 Scout.com Los Angeles Combine, the fastest by any player at the camp and the fourth-fastest among participants at Scout.com′s 13 nationwide high school combines throughout the year.

 Bolden chose Arizona State over Southern California and received several other offers, from schools including Michigan, Nebraska, Oregon State and Washington.